San Diego State vs Washington State Prediction — AI Finds CAN'T MISS CFB Lines & Props (Sep 06)

 San Diego State vs Washington State Prop Picks (AI)

-AI algorithm Remi is pouring through mountains of datapoints on each line.
-In fact, anytime the Aztecs and Cougars play there’s always several intriguing observations to key in on.
-Not to mention games played at Gesa Field at Martin Stadium in Sep almost always follow normal, predictable patterns.
+Remi is pouring through mountains of stats on each team.
+In fact, anytime the Aztecs and Cougars play there’s always several intriguing angles to key in on.
+Not to mention games played at Gesa Field at Martin Stadium in Sep seemingly never follow normal, predictable betting trends.

 San Diego State vs Washington State Prediction (AI)

-Remi, our AI sports genius, has been pouring over tons of data from every past game between the Aztecs and Cougars and using recursive machine learning and cutting-edge AI to crunch the data to a single cover probability.
+Remi, our AI sports algorithm, has been pouring over exorbitant amounts of data from every facet between the Aztecs and Cougars and using recursive machine learning and cutting-edge AI to boil down the data to a single cover probability.

-Oddly enough, we’ve seen the AI has been most fixated on the linear correlation of weight emotional bettors regularly put on San Diego State’s strength factors between a Aztecs team going up against a possibly rested Cougars team.
-It appears the true game analytics might reflect a strong lean against one Vegas line specifically.
+The Algorithm has been most fixated on the trending weight human bettors often put on Washington State’s strength factors between a Aztecs team going up against a possibly tired Cougars team.
+In reality, the true game analytics might reflect a moderate lean against one Vegas line in particular.

 Unlock this in-depth AI prediction and all of our CFB AI picks for FREE now.